 - Dividing content into separate user groups is not possible.
 So, segregating content among a considerable number of users is not achievable.

-All the various brands of the software mentioned above share the typical characteristics of the top live video solutions today.
+All the various software mentioned above share the typical characteristics of the top live video solutions today.
 It just seems sensible to pick one out of the software's brought up above, depending on your organizational needs.

 Learn more in our blog on IBM Cloud Video and its alternative.